JamesClair/TeamScheduler/README.md

 ![Image of add customers](https://trello-attachments.s3.amazonaws.com/5c44b3e3573060864433706c/5d601d99a2f58d88a8e37ef3/cc84c4d431262a2969e4069c77d3ec37/image.png)
 ![Image of add appts](https://trello-attachments.s3.amazonaws.com/5c44b3e3573060864433706c/5d601d99a2f58d88a8e37ef3/bd46b022d76f18e555a899b52a2a1f24/image.png)

-Identical views are used for the Modification of customer and appt records, the main difference being that when modifying the selected object on the MainMenu is passed and used to populate the fields for modification by the user.
+Identical views are used for the Modification of customer and appt records, when modifying, the selected appt/customer on the MainMenu is passed and used to populate the fields for modification by the user.

 **D.   Provide the ability to view the calendar by month and by week.**